metalama/website/applications/undo-redo.md

 keywords: "Undo/redo, Memento pattern, Design Patterns, .NET"
 ---

-Undo/redo is always a popular feature, especially in UIs that do not rely on pushing the _Ok_ button.
-A common way to implement it is to follow the Memento pattern, originally formalized by the famous "Gang of Four's" Design Patterns book.
+Undo/redo is a consistently popular feature, especially in UIs that do not rely on an _Ok_ button.
+A common way to implement it is by following the Memento pattern, originally formalized in the renowned "Gang of Four's" Design Patterns book.

 For details, see the [Memento Pattern](design-patterns#memento) on this website.